Sl1ckThread/SiakJover/README.md

 ## Setup Instructions

-### Lazy to read allat?
-This video should help you

 #### - How to setup SiakJover?
 Side note: I forgot to mention that if you have a different operating system (not windows), please replace the `chromedriver` inside the folder (both siakwar and inside testground) with the correct one <br> https://googlechromelabs.github.io/chrome-for-testing/